Mohamed Atta: United States

-According to official reports, Atta flew from Prague to Newark International Airport, arriving on 3 June 2000.
+According to official reports, Atta flew from Prague to Newark International Airport, arriving on June 3, 2000.
 That month, Atta and al-Shehhi stayed in hotels and rented rooms in New York City on a short-term basis.
-Jarrah had arrived in the United States on 27 June 2000, after his flight landed at Newark, New Jersey, and Jarrah had decided to go with al-Shehhi and Atta to search for different flight schools in the US.
-They continued to inquire about flight schools and personally visited some, including Airman Flight School in Norman, Oklahoma, which they visited on 3 July 2000.
+Jarrah had arrived in the United States on June 27, 2000, after his flight landed at Newark, New Jersey, and Jarrah had decided to go with al-Shehhi and Atta to search for different flight schools in the US.
+They continued to inquire about flight schools and personally visited some, including Airman Flight School in Norman, Oklahoma, which they visited on July 3, 2000.
 Days later, al-Shehhi, Jarrah and Atta ended up in Venice, Florida.
 Atta and al-Shehhi established accounts at SunTrust Bank and received wire transfers from Ali Abdul Aziz Ali, Khalid Sheikh Mohammed's nephew in the United Arab Emirates.
-On 6 July 2000, Atta, Jarrah and Shehhi enrolled at Huffman Aviation in Venice, where they entered the Accelerated Pilot Program.
+On July 6, 2000, Atta, Jarrah and al-Shehhi enrolled at Huffman Aviation in Venice, where they entered the Accelerated Pilot Program.
 When Atta and al-Shehhi arrived in Florida, they initially stayed with Huffman's bookkeeper and his wife in a spare room of their house.
 After a week, they were asked to leave because they were rude.
 Atta and al-Shehhi then moved into a small house nearby in Nokomis where they stayed for six months.